Located on the campus of the White Mountain School

 programs in the country, as well as very high quality

 programs, we have much more!
-Ranging from culinary arts to technology and individual sports, our activity choices are diverse.
+Ranging from culinary arts to film/photography, writing and athletics, our activity choices are diverse.
 In addition, we have many of the fun components that you'd find at more traditional camps including camp songs, campfires, trip days, dorm-nights (like a cabin-night) and other fun evening activities, closing circles and more.

 How many campers attend Maine Arts Camp?

-Our enrollment is limited to approximately 100 campers per session.
+Our enrollment is limited to 90 campers per session.

 How many staff do you have and what are their qualifications?